fromthefront/2016.fromthefront.it/_posts/2016-04-01-mark-robbins.markdown

 bio: https://2016.fromthefront.it/42/post/144206796083
 talk: Modern CSS and interactive email
 abstract: >
     Email has often been overlooked as simplistic, outdated and limited but with modern webkit based email clients accounting for over 60% of opens the possibilities have really opened up.
+The new age of email is a fully interactive experience based in modern CSS (with a solid fallback for Outlook).
+    <br/><br/>
-The new age of email is a fully interactive experience based in modern CSS (with a solid fallback for Outlook).We'll look over the code behind some of these new experiences we can offer in emails, such as (but not limited to): image galleries, price calculations, hotspots, animation and checkout.
+    We'll look over the code behind some of these new experiences we can offer in emails, such as (but not limited to): image galleries, price calculations, hotspots, animation and checkout.
 ---